-According to the laboratory results, Soil Sampling Area 2 requires a liming application of 100 lbs. per 1,000 ft2 and Soil Sampling Areas 3 and 4 require a liming application of 60 lbs. per 1000 ft2 for the first year of this NMP.
-No liming is recommended for Soil Sampling Area 1.
+According to the laboratory results, Soil Sampling Areas 1, 3 and 4 require a liming application of 70 lbs. per 1,000 ft2 and Soil Sampling Area 2 requires a liming application of 60 lbs. per 1000 ft2 for the first year of this NMP.
 See Table 2 for recommended amounts and timing of applications.